-Canada ranks No. 12 on the Global Peace Index.
+Canada ranks No. 11 on the Global Peace Index.
 It’s a politically stable country with very low violent crime, internal conflict or conflict-related deaths.
 It ranks very high in safety and security and very low in militarization and displaced people.
-It’s one of only four non-European countries in the world to make it into the elite top 15.

 Canada might be closest; but, if you sail east a little more than halfway between North America and Northern Europe, you’ll hit Iceland, which has claimed the title of the safest country in the world every year since the mid-2000s.

-The No. 2 safest country in the world behind Iceland is also an island nation without a home continent and is also one of only four non-European countries to make the list.
-According to the French travel company Evaneos, “New Zealand is a country known for its safety, and the relaxed attitude of the Kiwis will prove it to you.”
+The No. 4 safest country in the world is truly lovely.
+According to French travel company Evaneos, “New Zealand is a country known for its safety, and the relaxed attitude of the Kiwis will prove it to you.”

 The site adds that many locals don’t lock their doors and often keep their engines running when they make a quick stop at the store.
 Generally, you won’t see people on high alert at night, clutching their handbags or avoiding conversations with strangers.

 Though the country was long known for militarization, ethnic and religious conflict, terrorism and violent demonstrations, those problems are nearly non-issues in modern Ireland.
 The island can now boast the title of the No. 3 safest and most secure country in the world.
 On top of that, American retirees who move there would only have to adapt to a slightly different brand of English.